How To Make Whipped Cream Without Heavy Creams

 Melt the Butter: Start by melting the unsalted butter.
 You can do this in a microwave or using a small saucepan over low heat.
 If using a microwave, heat the butter briefly, stirring in between, until completely melted.

-Chill (Optional): For best results, especially if you plan to whip it, chill the mixture in the fridge for a few hours.
+Chill: For best results, especially if you plan to whip it, chill the mixture in the fridge for a few hours.
 This step is optional and depends on how you plan to use the cream substitute.

 How To Make Whipped Cream Without Heavy Cream

-Making whipped cream without heavy cream is possible.
 Here are a few Alternatives and methods you can try:

 Milk and Butter: Combine ⅔ cup of whole milk with ⅓ cup of melted butter.
 This can be a substitute for 1 cup of heavy cream for whipping.
 You’ll need to chill it well before attempting to whip.

-With its light and fluffy texture, whipped cream is a popular topping for desserts and drinks.
+Whipped cream is a popular topping for desserts and drinks, thanks to its light and fluffy texture.
 However, the traditional method of making whipped cream using heavy cream can be challenging for those with dietary restrictions or limited access to certain ingredients.

 Substitute Heavy Cream with Whipped Cream